IRONMATT MEDICAL ADVISORY COMMITTEE

 Dr. Mark M. Souweidane completed his undergraduate studies at the University of Michigan, he then went on to attend Wayne State University Medical School.
 His general surgery internship was completed at University of Michigan Hospitals and he subsequently did his neurosurgery residency at New York University, followed by his clinical fellowship for pediatric neurosurgery at the Hospital for Sick Children in Toronto.
 Dr. Souweidane has dedicated his career to the surgical treatment of children with brain and spinal disorders.
 He has gained international acclaim in minimally invasive endoscopic neurosurgery for the treatment of hydrocephalus, intraventricular brain tumors, colloid cysts, and congenital cysts.
 His other areas of expertise include brain and spinal cord tumors of childhood, Chiari malformations, congenital spinal disorders, arachnoid cysts, and pediatric vascular disorders.
 He is the principal investigator of a laboratory that is partly funded by the Pediatric Brain Tumor Foundation.
 Dr. Souweidane’s laboratory focuses on improving the outcome of children with brain tumors by studying experimental local delivery and brain tumor modeling.

-Since 2005 I have been the Pediatric Neuro- Oncology Nurse Practitioner in the Division of Pediatric Hematology, Oncology and Stem Cell Transplant at the Children’s Hospital of New York Presbyterian, Columbia University.
-We provide comprehensive care and support for children with brain and spinal cord tumors, supporting the journey from aggressive lifesaving treatment to palliative and end of life care.
-Primary research interest is on how nutrition affects therapies and outcomes of children with brain tumors.
+Since 2005, I was a Pediatric Neuro- Oncology Nurse Practitioner in the Division of Pediatric Hematology, Oncology and Stem Cell Transplant at the Children’s Hospital of New York Presbyterian, Columbia University.
+We provided comprehensive care and support for children with brain and spinal cord tumors, supporting the journey from aggressive lifesaving treatment to palliative and end of life care.
+My primary research interest is how nutrition affects therapies and outcomes of children with brain tumors.
 Other areas of interest include complementary/alternative medicine in pediatric oncology including nutrition, supplements, massage, acupuncture, essential oils and aroma therapy.
+I recently took a position as a clinical scientist at Cellectics where I use my 20 years of expertise in gene editing to research the immune system's ability to target and eradicate cancer cells.

 St. Jude Children’s Research Hospital